Return to Sender (song): Recording and composition

 On March 27, 1962, Presley was handed the task of recording all thirteen songs on the Girls!
 Girls!
 Girls! soundtrack.
 He was unenthusiastic about the material and went through the recording process at a quickened pace.
 The Jordanaires, Dudley Brooks, D. J. Fontana, and Scotty Moore were in the studio, and other instrumentation on the album was provided by Boots Randolph on saxophone, Ray Siegel on bass, Barney Kessel and Tiny Timbrell on guitar, and Hal Blaine and Bernie Mattinson on specialty drums.
 When he began singing "Return to Sender," Presley became more energetic.
 He found the song easy to perform and recorded it in just two takes, modelling his vocal stylings on Blackwell's.
 While watching Presley perform the track, Moore and Fontana felt that the "old magic" of the singer's earlier work had returned.

 "Return to Sender" is a pop and rock and roll song with a length of two minutes and nine seconds, and an up-tempo, "gently rock[ing]" beat.
 Per Presley's decision, the lead instrument of the song's chorus is Randolph's saxophone rather than a guitar, which was more characteristic of Presley's music.
 According to Ace Collins in Untold Gold: The Stories Behind Elvis's #1 Hits, the track "recaptured the happy enthusiasm and unbridled joy" of the rock and roll music of the mid-1950s.
 The song is about a heartbroken man whose mail to his lover is always returned unopened.
 Collins also noted a contrast between the song's joyful instrumentation and its lyrics, which are those of a "woeful ballad".

 Critical reception

 NME said that "Return to Sender" and another song penned by Blackwell, Jerry Lee Lewis' "Great Balls of Fire" (1957), stand as "some of the most enduring classics in the rock and roll canon".
-In his book Untold Gold: The Stories Behind Elvis's #1 Hits, Ace Collins says that while Blackwell wrote hits like Lewis' "Breathless" (1958) and "Fever" by Peggy Lee (1958), and influenced artists like Presley and Stevie Wonder, "it is doubtful that he ever wrote anything quite as innovative as 'Return to Sender'."
+In his book Untold Gold: The Stories Behind Elvis's #1 Hits, Ace Collins claims that while Blackwell wrote hits like Lewis' "Breathless" (1958) and "Fever" by Peggy Lee (1958), and influenced artists like Presley and Stevie Wonder, "it is doubtful that he ever wrote anything quite as innovative as 'Return to Sender'."
 Thomas Ward of AllMusic praised the song's lyrics, production, and melody, as well as Presley's vocal performance.
 Ward concluded his review by saying that "Although 'Return To Sender' is not a huge artistic triumph, it's a great pop song that still sounds good to modern audiences".